 The Facility is a movable facility that can be moved from one site to another depending on the availability, price and location of coal feedstock.
-Subsequent to the purchase, P relocated the Facility to a site owned by a subsidiary of W. Following the relocation, the fair market value of the original property was more than 20 percent of the Facility's total value (the cost of the new property plus the value of the original property).
+Subsequent to the purchase, P relocated the Facility to a leased site owned by a subsidiary of W. Following the relocation, the fair market value of the original property was more than 20 percent of the Facility's total value (the cost of the new property plus the value of the original property).

-P operates and maintains the Facility.
-P purchases coal feedstocks for the Facility from a variety of sources and also uses coal fines from a screening plant.
-The feedstock coal is thoroughly mixed with a chemical reagent in a pugmill.
-After leaving the pugmill, the mixture is carried by conveyor belt to a conveyor from which it is distributed to one of three briquetters by an arrangement of diverters and chutes.
-Each briquetter is equipped with a short conveyor belt running under it that receives the resulting solid synthetic fuel product and carries it to a common collection belt and then out of the Facility to a storage area.
-In P's production process, the combination of the chemically reactive agent, the mixing process results in the formation of a solid synthetic fuel product.
-The synthetic fuel produced is currently sold to chemical companies, power generators and other third party users.
-The Facility utilizes coal feedstock and chemical reagents that meet the requirements of Rev. Proc.
+P operated and maintained the Facility.
+P purchased coal feedstocks for the Facility from a variety of sources.
+The feedstock coal was thoroughly mixed with a chemical reagent in a pugmill.
+After leaving the pugmill, the mixture was carried by conveyor belt to a conveyor from which it is distributed to one of three briquetters by an arrangement of diverters and chutes.
+Each briquetter was equipped with a short conveyor belt running under it that received the resulting solid synthetic fuel product and carried it to a common collection belt and then out of the Facility to a storage area.
+In P and New P's production process, the combination of the chemically reactive agent, the mixing process, the retention time, and the compression pressure used in the roll briquetter process results in the formation of a solid synthetic fuel product.
+The synthetic fuel produced by P was sold to coal companies and other third party users.
+The Facility utilized coal feedstock and chemical reagents that meet the requirements of Rev. Proc.
 2001-34, 2001-22 I.R.B.
 1293.

-In the past, the Facility has used various feedstock sources, chemical reagents and chemical reagent concentrations as described in P's letter ruling request.
+The Facility has used various feedstock sources, chemical reagents and chemical reagent concentrations as described in P's letter ruling request.
 P has had recognized experts in coal and chemical analysis conduct numerous tests on synthetic fuel samples produced by P using each reagent identified in the request for rulings.
 These tests are described in detail in P's letter ruling request and subsequent correspondence from P's authorized representatives.
 Based on this testing of the reagents, the experts have concluded that there was a measurable, significant change in the chemical composition of the resulting synthetic fuel compared to the unreacted coal feedstocks and chemical reagent.

-P's Amended and Restated Limited Liability Company Agreement allocates receipts from the sale of synthetic fuel among its members in accordance with their membership interests.
+P's Amended and Restated Limited Liability Company Agreement allocated receipts from the sale of synthetic fuel among its members in accordance with their membership interests.